rainerpm/CSAssignmentChecker/README.md

   * diff program (https://winmerge.org/?lang=en).

 ### Student Registration
-CSAC requires each student to register and stores each class's or section's student information in a file called REGISTER.txt.
-Each line in the REGISTER.txt file contains 6 pieces of information for a student (each separated by one or more spaces) (1) secret code for CSAC to annonymously identify a student's results (2) first name (3) last name (4) clas period (5) email address (6) school student id.
+Students are registered with **CSAC** via a REGISTER.txt file in each class period's directory like the one in demo/4/REGISTER.txt.
+Each line in the REGISTER.txt file contains 6 pieces of information for a student (each separated by one or more spaces) (1) secret code - used to annonymously identify a student's results (2) first name (3) last name (4) clas period (5) email address (6) school student id.
 You can create the REGISTER.txt file manually, or use a Google Form as specified [here](https://docs.google.com/document/d/1BaU-_KyqOs55-iTgqofZ8XuDYRqWC9_9-3l_4Etynp0/edit?usp=sharing).

 ### Assignment Submission and Verification
 To submit an assignment a student submits a single file using the naming convention **Last First ?_@.$** (where **Last** = student's last name, **First** = student's first name,  **?** = unique student number, **@** = assignment name, **$** = file extension: either py, java for individual files or zip for multiple files).
 For JAVA, the class in the **Last First ?_@.$** file must be named **@**.
 An example of a valid filename is **Shotwell Gwynne 4381_encryption.py**.

-The student's assignment files can be explicitly copied to the class period folder on the teacher's PC or can be submitted directly to that folder in real time by the students (one way to do this is to have the students submit to an online folder that is automatically synched to the teacher's PC - e.g. [using a Google Form](https://docs.google.com/document/d/18Cs26CTd__zmu95VkVwxPxJL-zZW0eaX45ovpPbcuHM/edit?usp=sharing) or [using a Dropbox File Request](https://fileinbox.com/articles/dropbox-file-requests-ultimate-guide#:~:text=Unfortunately%2C%20Dropbox%20File%20Requests%20don,to%20create%20a%20Dropbox%20account.](https://docs.google.com/document/d/1R93KHIYiwyKRqjzm3_vxHb4VJ6b_4BD-f0hwP55qVKw/edit?usp=drive_link))).
+The student's assignment files can be explicitly copied to the class period's folder on the teacher's PC or can be submitted directly to that folder in real time by the students (one way to do this is to have the students submit to an online folder that is automatically synched to the teacher's PC - e.g. [using a Google Form](https://docs.google.com/document/d/18Cs26CTd__zmu95VkVwxPxJL-zZW0eaX45ovpPbcuHM/edit?usp=sharing) or [using a Dropbox File Request](https://fileinbox.com/articles/dropbox-file-requests-ultimate-guide#:~:text=Unfortunately%2C%20Dropbox%20File%20Requests%20don,to%20create%20a%20Dropbox%20account.](https://docs.google.com/document/d/1R93KHIYiwyKRqjzm3_vxHb4VJ6b_4BD-f0hwP55qVKw/edit?usp=drive_link))).

 * **Basic Verification**  For a submitted Python or JAVA program that simply prints its output, **CSAC** runs the student's program and compares the program's generated output to a teacher provided "golden" output file named **gold.txt**.
 The student's program may also read test data from a file named **@.dat** (as part of an assignment, student's are usually provided a **@.dat** file with a few basic test cases; typically a teacher will provide **CSAC** a **@.dat** file with more comprehensive test cases).
 The student's program may prompt the user for input - e.g. Python: input() JAVA: scan.nextInt().
 To provide this user input, the teacher provides **CSAC** with one or more **pgmUserInput&.txt** files (& is a unique identifier, usually 1,2,3, ...) and **CSAC** runs the submitted program once for each  user input file.